CS231n • Convolutional Neural Networks

 -

-The power of CNNs lies in their ability to transition from low-level features (edges, lines, textures) to high-level abstractions (objects, scenes, categories) as the network depth increases.
+The power of CNNs lies in their ability to transition from low-level features (edges, lines, textures) to high-level abstractions (faces, objects, scenes) as network depth increases.
+This is reminiscent of Hubel and Wiesel’s discoveries in neuroscience, where early visual cortex neurons respond to edges and corners, while later neurons respond to complex patterns.

 -

-- The following figure shows what each activation map looks like after convolving a filter across an image.
-White pixels indicate strong activations (positive matches), black pixels show strong negative matches, and gray pixels represent neutral or zero responses.
-These visualizations reveal how CNNs highlight specific parts of an image depending on the filter’s learned function.
+- The following figure shows example activation maps produced by filters.
+White pixels indicate strong positive activations, black pixels strong negative activations, and gray pixels neutral responses.
+These maps reveal which regions of the input most strongly match a filter’s learned feature.

 Why CNNs Work So Well